2019 Vault Rankings

 About 60% of eBay's revenue is generated outside the US.
 It has a strong focus on Europe with Germany and the UK each providing about 15% of revenue.

-The San Jose, California-based company has offices, data centers, product development facilities, fulfillment centers, and customer service teams in about 35 countries.
+The San Jose, California-based company has offices, data centers, product development facilities, fulfillment centers, and customer service teams in over 30 countries.

 Sales and Marketing

 eBay's online marketing efforts go to traffic acquisition in paid search, affiliates marketing, and display advertising.
 Offline advertising includes brand campaigns and buyer and seller communications.

 eBay's advertising expense totaled $1.4 billion, $1.4 billion and $1.3 billion for the years 2019, 2018 and 2017, respectively

 eBay has seen steady revenue growth over the past five years with sales up 26% since 2015.
 Net income, however, has been quite sporadic during that time.